 Improving Your Look and Outlook (LOL)

 Improving Your Look and Outlook (LOL) is offered in partnership with Walgreen's beauty consultants.
 This program provides individualized consultation on maintaining a positive outlook and appearance during and after cancer treatment.

 Financial consultations are available for medication and other treatment-related expenses from a network of resources.
 Oncology social workers match patients with appropriate programs based upon their financial needs and eligibility.

 TIPPS Quality of Life

-WELLNESS FOR WOMEN, a breast cancer prevention program, is focused on identifying and educating women who are at risk for breast cancer, so early diagnosis can be made when the disease is curable.
+This breast cancer prevention program is focused on identifying and educating women who are at risk for breast cancer, so early diagnosis can be made when the disease is curable.
 This program includes FREE screening mammograms and breast exams for uninsured and underinsured women, ages 20 to 39, and women over 64, who meet income guidelines.
 This program also can assist with co-pays and high deductibles for those already insured.
 Patients are referred by their physician, local health departments, family members and friends.
 Additional diagnostic testing is covered by a special program easily obtained through an application process.
 For more information or to schedule an appointment, please call 410-822-1000, ext.
 7154.

 Road to Recovery

 Road to Recovery is an American Cancer Society program that provides volunteer drivers who offer cancer patients free transportation to scheduled medical appointments.